 The Z07 package adds adjustable front and rear aero components for true aerodynamic downforce, Michelin Pilot Super Sport Cup tires for enhanced grip, and Brembo carbon ceramic-matrix brake rotors that improve braking performance and contribute to greater handling through reduced un-sprung weight.

-The 2016 Corvette Z06 is offered in a coupe and convertible models, in 1LZ, 2LZ, and 3LZ trims.
+The 2016 Corvette Z06 is offered in coupe and convertible models in 1LZ, 2LZ, and 3LZ trims.

 C7.R Edition details

-The content and unique features for the 2016 Corvette Z06 C7.R Edition includes:
+The content and unique features of the 2016 Corvette Z06 C7.R Edition include the:

-- Offered on coupe and convertible models with 3LZ trim
+- Offered on the coupe and convertible models with 3LZ trim

 - Available in Corvette Racing Yellow Tintcoat (new for 2016) or Black exterior colors